 Truly, the options are almost limitless!

-- Fruits: Try fresh blueberries, raspberries, strawberries, peaches, apples, an bananas; raisins, dried cranberries, and dates; and any other fruit that you like!
+- Fruits: Try fresh blueberries, raspberries, strawberries, peaches, apples, and bananas.
+For dried fruits, raisins, dried cranberries, and dates.

 - Nuts and Nut Butters: Walnuts, pecans, cashews, peanut butter, almond butter, and more!